The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/openers.md

 Lastly, potions.
 Use these at -3s pre-pull so that the animation lock is resolved accordingly and we can begin casting Broil pre-pull.
-The current best potion for Scholars to use are Grade 6 Tinctures of Mind.
+Use the current highest grade tincture of minds available.